yu-jiang/yu-jiang.github.io/_posts/news/2016-03-29-Tao_TAC_paper.md

 layout: news
 ---

-The paper "Adaptive Dynamic
+The paper "Adaptive dynamic
-Programming for Stochastic Systems with State and Control Dependent Noise", written by T. Bian, Y. Jiang, and Z.P.
+programming for stochastic systems with state and control dependent Noise", written by T. Bian, Y. Jiang, and Z.P.
 Jiang, has been accepted for publication in the Technical Notes and Correspondence section of the IEEE Transactions on Automatic Control.
-I am honored to be a co-authror.